gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. ~~Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()~~
 1. ~~Task created in afterEvaluate() should be visible for a rule taking TaskContainer as an _input_~~

+## Story: Instance of rule source type is shared across entire build

+When inspecting rule source classes, we should assert _early_ that we can instantiate the type (i.e. during inspection, not rule execution).
+Moreover, we should only instatiate the type once for the whole build and reuse the instance.

 ## Story: Cyclic dependencies between configuration rules are reported

 Cycles between rules are fatal.